A Summary of the Best Restaurants to Eat in on Friday Night in Jerusalem.

 Rooftop Mamilla (Kosher)

 If you are looking for a restaurant on a Friday night but want kosher food, then Rooftop Restaurant, Mamilla Hotel is open, with a special cold Shabbat menu.
-It is still the ultimate “Jerusalem” setting with a an incredible view over the Old City but the menu is very limited, click here for the Rooftop Shabbat menu.
+It is still the ultimate “Jerusalem” setting with an incredible view over the Old City but the menu is very limited, click here for the Rooftop Shabbat menu.

-This small vegetarian restaurant and bar serves a selection of Mediterranean tapas dishes and a variety of cocktails, as well as a separate gin and tonic menu.
+This small vegetarian restaurant/bar serves a selection of Mediterranean tapas dishes and a variety of cocktails, as well as a separate gin and tonic menu.
 As well as inside space, there is also an enclosed patio area, with heaters in the winter, and several tables on the pavement in front of the restaurant.
 It is a great option for those looking for an informal restaurant on a Friday night.

-For those looking for more informal options on a Friday night, here are some other posts about where to eat in Jerusalem on Shabbat:
+For those looking for more informal restaurant options on a Friday night, here are some other posts about where to eat in Jerusalem on Shabbat:

 Don’t forget to subscribe to my newsletter to receive updates.